bneil7/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between `Relational Databases` and `SQL`.
+   //
+   Relational Database: a type of database that uses multiple tables that contain similar/related data shared between them.
+   SQL: Structured Query Language, the syntactical tool we use to communicate with those databases.
+   //
 2. Why do tables need a `primary key`?
+   //
+   Primary keys are unique identifiers for pieces of data to prevent anomalies and accidental duplications from happening within the data.
+   //
 3. What is the name given to a table column that references the primary key on another table.
+   //
+   Foreign Keys
+   //
 4. What do we need in order to have a _many to many_ relationship between two tables.
+   //
+   A "third table" that has two foreign keys that references the other two tables primary keys.
+   //
    You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions